-In general, cancer in children is uncommon, so it can be hard for doctors to plan treatments unless they know what has been most effective in other children.
+In general, cancer in children is uncommon.
+This means it can be hard for doctors to plan treatments unless they know what has been most effective in other children.
 That’s why more than 60% of children with cancer are treated as part of a clinical trial.

-To take advantage of these newer treatments, all children with cancer should be treated at a specialized cancer center.
+To take advantage of these newer treatments, children with cancer should be treated at a specialized cancer center.
 Doctors at these centers have extensive experience in treating children with cancer and have access to the latest research.
 A doctor who specializes in treating children with cancer is called a pediatric oncologist.
-In many cases, a team of doctors works with a child and the family to provide care; this is called a multidisciplinary team .
-Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, nutritionists, social workers, and counselors.
-Special activities and programs to help your child and family cope may also be available.
+If a pediatric cancer center is not nearby, general cancer centers sometimes have pediatric specialists who are able to be part of your child’s care.

 Even if a tumor cannot be removed because of its location, a surgical biopsy (see Diagnosis ) may still be done to determine the type of tumor.

-Chemotherapy is the use of drugs to kill cancer cells, usually by stopping the cancer cells’ ability to grow and divide.
+Chemotherapy is the use of drugs to destroy cancer cells, usually by stopping the cancer cells’ ability to grow and divide.
 Chemotherapy is given by a pediatric oncologist or a medical oncologist, a doctor who specializes in treating cancer with medication.